truckersmp-cli/truckersmp-cli/README.md

 the `WINEPREFIX` is only mandatory if you are not using the standard `~/.wine/`

+If you're having problems using this, and are getting Connection Refused Errors, try the following fix:
+1. Go into /etc/hosts
+2. Add the following line: `104.24.114.213    download.ets2mp.com`
+3. Save, and try it again

 ## Install ##

 Just clone this repository wherever you want your TruckersMP installation to be.